 While Short Term Rental hosts may view regulations as an undue burden, Cities across the US are implementing regulations to maintain the personality and safety of their communities.
 Regulations, specifically insurance requirements, weed out unprofessional hosts, leaving the best of the best on the market.

 It should be noted, along with Virginia Beach, Prince George does not define the type of liability insurance required.
-This may cause confusion when arranging for the proper coverage.
+This may cause confusion when arranging for the correct coverage.
 Without the procurement of an umbrella liability policy, most personal liability coverage offered by traditional homeowner’s insurance policies rarely exceed $300,000 in coverage and typically excludes business activity.
-Proper Insurance recommends that cities define the type of liability insurance in the regulation to be “commercial general liability” as too often “personal” liability will not suffice for Short Term Rentals.

 Discuss the new regulations with your agent and get proof in writing that your current coverage is sufficient for Short Term Rental activity and meets the liability requirement of your city.
 It has never been more important to verify your insurance.